abhipshapatro/chat_and_notification_feature_codepth/README.md

 ## Introduction

 Chat app where users can send and receive messages in real time.
-Users can create chat rooms, join existing ones, and exchange messages with other users in the same room.
+Users can exchange messages with other users.

 ## Features